LandOfTheRair/landoftherair.github.io/_docs/tradeskills/survival.md

 ### Useful Macros

-* Tan: `tan` - Attempt to tan all corpses on your tile.
+* Tan: `tan` - Attempt to tan a corpse on your tile.
 * Extract: `extract` - Attempt to extract blood from a corpse in your left hand.
+* Repair: `repair` - Attempt to repair the item in your right hand with a hammer in your left hand.
 * Grab corpse and extract: `~GtL Corpse;extract;place blood in sack`